bjornerstedt/blp/docs/design.md

     (b) Not demeaned in FE.

+4. obj.sigma

+    (a) obj.sigma used minimize() in fminunc as starting value

+    (a) estimationStep() replaces obj.sigma with abs(obj.sigma) after minimize.
+    Uses it to create results.
+        (a) computeVariance uses it to create varcovar

+    (a) getSigma() sets obj.sigma and obj.results.sigma0.
+They are set to a column vector with obj.settings.sigma0 if not empty otherwise as a random normal vector.

+    (a) initEstimation() uses obj.sigma to create optimal instruments.

-4. obj.W
+4. obj.beta
+    (a) set in estimationStep()

+    (a) used in initEstimation() to create optimal instruments

+4. obj.alpha - negated value from beta

+    (a) set in estimationStep() from beta.

-    (a) Created in initEstimation or manually
+    (a) used in estimate() to create obj.d.

 5. obj.vars2 - nonlin variable names.
 Replace with function.

 6. obj.d

-    (a) set in initSimulation() from edelta and alpha after estimation.
-Move to estimate?
+    (a) set in estimate() from edelta and alpha after estimation.

     (b) Set manually in SimMarket for simulation